ejoebstl/graphql-auto-mutation/README.md

 await twitter.updateTweet({id: tweetId, text: 'New Text for Tweet'})
 ```

-Of course, you can also use this tool against your own API!
+Of course, you can also use this tool with your own API!

 ## Options

-The following options are available:
+The following alternative create calls are available:

 ```javascript
 import createMutations from 'graphql-auto-mutation'